 See a Traditional Balinese Dance

 Ubud is the hub of all things relating to art in Bali from painting to hand-made crafts, music and even dance.
-If you want to see a traditional Balinese dance then Ubud is the place to do it as you’ll have the most options here.
+If you want to see a Balinese dance then Ubud is the place to do it as you’ll have the most options here.

 If you want to see the kecak fire dance I recommend seeing it at D’tukad River Club.
 They host a dance every Thursday or on the night of the full moon.
 Uluwatu Temple is the most famous place to see it with sunset over the temple and ocean behind the dancers but it’s a bit of a drive away!

 See History at Pura Gunung Kawi

-Pura Gunung Kawi is a very Balinese temple in the way that it has rice fields across both sides of the path the leads you down to the temple.
+Pura Gunung Kawi is a very Balinese temple in the way that it has rice field across both sides of the path the leads you down to the temple.
 It’s a unique archeological site because of the carvings that are carved directly into the rock.

 This temple is a 20-minute drive outside of Ubud and has 300 stairs down.
 Entrance is 15,000 rupiah.